 1. Sailboat Parts Explained: Illustrated Guide (with Diagrams)

-5. Anatomy of a Sailboat
+5. Complete Guide to Sailing Terminology & Parts of a Sailboat

-6. Parts of a Sailing Boat
+6. Parts of a Sailboat - Life of Sailing